ChiselChavush/Python_Project_DB_GUI/README.md

 # Python_Project_DB_GUI
 Project is to design and develop a standalone application a Quiz Generator system in Python for maintaining a bank of quiz questions for different subjects covered on different modules.

+The system should follow the specification below.
+Implementing the project will give you practical experience in ObjectOriented Programming (OOP) development.
+You are expected to design, implement and use your own classes that are relevant to the application.
+The specification provides less overview on how to do the project as you are expected to come up with and design the solution yourself.
+Your project development is the culmination of all what you have learnt about Python and OOP, and will showcase all your hard work for part one of this module.
+The system you develop should become a strong addition to your programming portfolio.
+You should aim to produce a system that is well-designed, robust and useful.
+The GUI design should be clean, and simple to navigate.
+The system should operate smoothly withoutsluggishness or crashes and should not require instructions or a manual to use.